bbbrrrkkk/magic-square-game/README.md

 ## To Do:

-- Fix the footer issue; need footer for fade in
-- Resize the hint boxes
-- Create image for showing players how to play
-- Complete and document the testing
-- Complete the Readme.md

 ## Objective

 - Create a magic square game where the user completes a magic square with a number of cells missing
 - The game should allow the user to select the difficulty and sie of the magic square
 - If the user is stuck, the game should provide a hint to the user
 - The game should also track the score of the game

 ## Objective